 Whether or not a Florida swimming pool lawsuit is appropriate in any given situation depends upon the victim and the specific way in which the accident occurs.
 For example, homeowners who have swimming pools often cannot avoid liability even where a child has trespassed on their property.
 Owners with pools are often responsible for putting up fences and taking other reasonable measures to keep children from gaining access.
 In addition, homeowners may be liable for injuries that occur on their property due to a lack of proper maintenance of the pool and the surrounding area.

 At community pools that are open to the public, lifeguards are typically present to help keep swimmers safe.
 These lifeguards are usually required to go through A proper training program to ensure that they are capable of ensuring a proper level of pool safety.
 Unfortunately, sometimes pool owners, operators, and others tasked with keeping these areas safe cut corners in order to save time and money.
 Their negligence may include failing to provide proper safety instruction, having inadequate safety equipment nearby, or inadequate training of lifeguards.

 If you or a loved one has suffered a Florida swimming pool injury, you may have a claim for damages against the owner or operator of the pool.
-Florida limits the amount of time for you to bring your claim, so be sure to call our office today and set up a time to speak with our West Palm Beach swimming pool injury attorney, Eric H. Luckman.
+Florida limits the amount of time for you to bring your claim, so be sure to call our office today and set up a time to speak with our Delray Beach swimming pool injury attorney, Eric H. Luckman.
 Attorney Luckman can explain how the law is likely to apply in your case, and he can guide you through the options available to you.